 The distinguishing feature of the Gilaki dress is the long skirt with horizontal stripes that goes along with long shirts and proper vests.
 This style of costume is used by the people living in the northern part of Iran in Gilan province.
 Men are also recognized by a broad cotton belt on their waist.

 Women wear traditional skirts and a pair of pants under them.
 These people also live in the northern part of Iran, Mazandaran province.
 Cotton shirts and fishing pants along with boots up to the knees are the common clothing for men.

 Abyaneh is a village near Isfahan city.
-In this village, elderly still wear their traditional dress which consists of a long skirt down to the knees and a long flowery headscarf.
-Men in this region wear loose black pants, colorful vests, and wool hat.
+In this village, the elderly still wear their traditional dress which consists of a long skirt down to the knees and a long flowery headscarf.
+Men in this region wear loose black pants, colorful vests, and wool hats.

-Women on the southern coastal region of Iran, Bandar Abbas and Qeshm Island, are well-known for their chador and colorful masks that cover around the eyes.
+Women in the southern coastal region of Iran, Bandar Abbas and Qeshm Island, are well-known for their chador and colorful masks that cover the area around the eyes.
 They use these masks to protect their eyes from sunlight and sand.

 They live in the southeastern region of Iran which has borders with Pakistan and Afghanistan.
 So people are expected to wear similar dresses.
-Women wear colorful clothes down to their knees and decorate themselves with brooches, necklaces and long scarves.
-Long shirts, black vests, and white turbans are common men clothing.
+Women wear colorful clothes down to their knees and decorate themselves with brooches, necklaces, and long scarves.
+Long shirts, black vests, and white turbans are common men’s clothing.